 Don’t be fooled into thinking this is a trivial question.
-Asking how someone feels can be a powerful opener that can help managers build trust, engagement and authentic dialogue with their employees.
+Asking how someone feels can be a powerful opener that can help managers build trust, engagement, and authentic dialogue with their employees.

 Note that the question isn’t specific to the workplace or the employee’s responsibilities.
 The employee might discuss personal matters that are troubling them or impeding performance, or they might share some good news that is spurring them on.

-The more you know about your employees, their lives and their characters, the more trust you build and the more receptive the employee is likely to be to feedback.
+The more you know about your employees, their lives, and their characters, the more trust you build and the more receptive the employee is likely to be to feedback.
 Equally, they will feel more comfortable discussing work-related issues and concerns with you, should the need arise.

 - We spoke about your challenge with X the last time we spoke.
 How is that going?

 It’s important to get employees to discuss challenges and obstacles during performance catch-ups.
 It all comes down to psychological safety.
-Companies that create a psychologically safe workplace culture enable employees to speak their mind and discuss mistakes and frustrations.
+Companies that create a psychologically safe workplace culture enable employees to speak their minds and discuss mistakes and frustrations.
 This then opens the door to creative problem-solving and moderate risk-taking that could benefit your company in the long run.